kashyapsanchit/basic-crud-express/README.md

 - Clone this repo
 - `npm install` to install all required dependencies
 - `npm start` to start the local server
+- `npm run test` to test the endpoints

 ## Dependencies